[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 Image

-The 2025 NBA Finals are in the rearview; NBA draft week is underway; and the intrigue continues to swirl behind the scenes.
-Duke’s Cooper Flagg and Rutgers’ Dylan Harper are expected to come off the board at No. 1 and No. 2 to the Dallas Mavericks and the San Antonio Spurs, respectively.
+Duke’s Cooper Flagg and Rutgers’ Dylan Harper are expected to be picked No. 1 and No. 2 by the Dallas Mavericks and San Antonio Spurs, respectively.
 After that, the picture is less clear.

 ESPN draft analysts Jonathan Givony and Jeremy Woo will be tracking news and team and player information until the Mavericks go on the clock Wednesday, with this version of the mock draft undergoing updates until draft time, based on our latest intel.